-Have you ever wondered if you’re missing some of the functions within LinkedIn that may help you with your business?
+Have you ever wondered if you’re missing some of the functions within LinkedIn that would help your business?

-It’s hard to keep up with all of the changes and functionality on social media sites.
-It’s something that my team and I do daily to make sure we stay up-to-date on all of the LinkedIn tips, tricks and changes.
+Additionally, it’s hard to keep up with all of the changes and functionality on social media sites.
+It’s something that my team and I do daily to make sure we stay up-to-date on all changes and LinkedIn tips and tricks.

-In this article, I’m going to share some of the best kept secrets (old and new) that include extremely advanced LinkedIn ninja tricks and much more.
+In this article, I’m going to share some of the best-kept secrets (old and new) that include some extremely advanced LinkedIn ninja tricks.

-Each of these 17 LinkedIn tips are simple and easy to implement immediately.
+Each of these 17 LinkedIn tips are simple and easy to implement right away.